Alright. Ready? Let’s write a farming essay.

 - Be interdisciplinary.
 Can you find some fiction about a porn actor’s life?
 Or is there a geography of porn production?
 An interdisciplinary study might yield new insights on an already well-researched topic.

 Not all of these angles will be appropriate for every essay, of course, but hopefully they will give you an idea of how to take a general topic, like “feminism and pornography” and turn it into a specific topic for research, like “women in medieval pornography.”

-If you’re still struggling with originality, try reading some of these links about being original, knowing what you don’t know by finding out what concepts you use that you can’t explain, and open-minded inquiry.
+If you’re still struggling with originality, try reading some of these links about being original, knowing what you don’t know, and open-minded inquiry.
 It’s not like you’re an intrinsically boring person or anything, but maybe you haven’t had a chance to learn (or need to brush up on) the skill of interesting essay-writing.

 C) Turn your topic into a research question.